Menu

 Research Coordinator I

-Hannah acts as coordinator for an NSF-funded study partnering with museums in The Valley to help create more inclusive learning environments for Autistic individuals.
-She also coordinates a clinical research study looking at eye-tracking technology as a tool for objectively measuring treatment progress.
-Her other responsibilities include conducting assessments and helping lead our Research Community Advisory Panel (ReCAP).
+Hannah acts as a coordinator for our NSF-funded study partnering with museums to help create more inclusive learning environments for autistic individuals.
+She also manages a clinical research study investigating eye-tracking technology as an objective tool for measuring treatment progress.
+Her other responsibilities include conducting assessments and helping out with our MINDful Time study.
 Having grown up with an autistic sibling and worked with many families like her own, she believes in SARRC’s vision and the breadth of support and research they provide to families in the Valley.
-Some of her research interests include parent-implemented intervention, peer mentoring, and the development of more culturally sensitive services.
+Some of her research interests include parent mental health and coping, and the development of more culturally sensitive services.
 On the weekends, Hannah enjoys exploring, hiking, and jogging around the area with her husband, Shogo.

 Stephen James, Ph.D.